-Many of the businesses that start working with Tobacco Merchant Services take advantage of our strong payment processing network within the banking and merchant services industry and while many merchant services companies and banks are unable or prefer to not work with tobacco businesses, our deep ties with multiple banking partners and payment processing companies continue to allow us to provide low cost credit card processing solutions.
+Many of the businesses that start working with Tobacco Merchant Services take advantage of our strong payment processing network within the banking and merchant services industry and while many merchant services companies and banks are unable or prefer to not work with tobacco businesses, our deep ties with multiple banking partners and payment processing companies continue to allow us to provide low-cost credit card processing solutions.

-As an industry leader in tobacco merchant accounts, businesses can contact us any questions concerning a current tobacco merchant account or for a rate quote from a new tobacco payment processor, our payment professionals are happy take the time and speak with any merchants.
+As an industry leader in tobacco merchant accounts, businesses can contact us any questions concerning a current tobacco merchant account or for a rate quote from a new tobacco payment processor, our payment professionals are happy to take the time and speak with any merchants.